lp1dev/WebX11/README.md

 - ⚡ **Minimal dependencies** - just Xvfb and OpenSSL
 - 🎮 **Full input support** - mouse, keyboard, scroll, dead keys
 - 📊 **Built-in FPS counter** (press F3 to toggle)

+> **Note** : Regarding the latency.
+Realistically, you're not going to do some heavy gaming on this.
+But I'm currently streaming my terminal on my 2k screen and the 12 FPS I have are more than enough for this usage, especially with the low input latency!
+> Also, if you're able to do some optimizations and gain a few FPS, you're very welcome to make a PR \o/!

 ## How It Works